chrisjshelby/Demo/asp.net classic/README.md

       3 Cooper, David 111-222-3336
       ```

 ## Implementation Notes

 - All fields are required except for Alternate Phone.
-- The GridView supports editing and deleting contacts (event handlers are scaffolded).
+- The GridView supports editing and deleting contacts.
+- The Add Contact form supports both adding and editing contacts.
-- The CSV export button is present; implementation should follow the format above.
+- The CSV export button exports the data in the required format, merging phone numbers as specified.
-- Data access and business logic are not yet implemented; event handlers in `Default.aspx.cs` are placeholders.
+- Data access and business logic are implemented using Entity Framework in `DemoContext` and related files.

 ---